shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

     ![Screenshot showing the 'Show database connection strings' link for an Azure SQL Database.](Images/show-connection-strings.png "Show database connection strings")

-    Copy the **ADO.NET** connection string, and paste into the web.config file on **redhat**, replacing the existing connection string.  **Be careful not to overwrite the 'providerName' parameter which is specified after the connection string.**
+    To edit in the Vim editor, press **i** then copy the **ADO.NET** connection string, and paste into the web.config file on **redhat**, replacing the existing connection string.  **Be careful not to overwrite the 'providerName' parameter which is specified after the connection string.**

     > **Note:** You may need to open the clipboard panel on the left-hand edge of the Bastion window, paste the connection string there, and then paste into the VM.